Grant Park Needs Your Help.

 Keep Grant Green needs our help

-A volunteer organization, Keep Grant Green, run by two residents at the south end of the park have precipitated this change in leadership.
+A volunteer organization, Keep Grant Green, run by two residents at the south end of the park worked with the Chicago Park District to precipitate this change in leadership.
 Now they are looking for individuals to work on committees.

 The duties and time requirements haven’t been defined yet but the new mission is to protect the park and to prevent further commercialization of the park.